mark-m-tt/fizz_buzz/README.md

  - Head to localhost:4000

 ### Features of the browser app
-- Create your account and start fizzbuzzing!
+- Create your account or login with the seeded account (username and password are username and password) and start fizzbuzzing!
 - Page number and page size can be set from localhost:4000/
 - Add and remove your favourite numbers

-### Running tests and linters
- - `$ docker-compose run phoenix bash`
- - And then from within the container:
- - `$ mix format; mix credo --strict; mix test`

 ### API Endpoints
 #### Unauthenticated